deemeetree/graphdbmodel/README.md

 ### 7. Demo Version

-A demo version of this database model is implemented in InfraNodus project: http://github.com/noduslabs/infranodus
+A demo version of this database model in Neo4J and Node.Js is implemented in InfraNodus project: http://github.com/noduslabs/infranodus

 ### 8. To-Do

-* Impelement resource metadata model
+* Implement resource metadata model
+* Program more interfaces (for OrientDB, TitanDB)
+* Create impelemntations in different languages (PHP, Python, Node.Js/Javascript, Java)